 Warning signs that need prompt care

 Febuxostat has an important cardiovascular warning.
 A large safety trial in people with gout and established cardiovascular disease found a higher rate of cardiovascular death with febuxostat than with allopurinol.
-This does not mean every person taking it will have a heart event, but it does mean heart history belongs in the decision.
+This does not mean every person taking febuxostat will have a heart event.
+It does mean heart history should be part of the decision before and during treatment.

 - Chest pressure — Seek urgent evaluation, especially with sweating or shortness of breath.